na-na-hi/renget/archive/lmg_template.md

 ##->Archived Updates<-
 Week of (MM/WK/YYYY) | Description:
 ------ | ------
+05/WK-3/2023 | Description and name updated for "Proxy for Tavern', shortened number of characters // Last template edit was utter dogshit.
+Reverted some changes, implemented anon user inputs and added an overflow chart down below.
+Should have about ~200 extra characters even with the news section as it is right now
 05/WK-2/2023 | Local LLM Guide added // google leaked doc news moved to the "Archived News" // https://rentry.org/LocalModelsLinks & https://rentry.org/LocalModelsPapers have returned, thank you Anon!